Thiruvalla

 Thiruvalla, (/ml/) also spelled Tiruvalla, is a municipality in Pathanamthitta district, Kerala, India.
 The town is spread over an area of 27.15 km2 and has a population of 52,883 people, down from 56,837 in 2001.
-It is also the Headquarters Of Thiruvalla Revenue Division.
+It is also the headquarters of Thiruvalla revenue division.
 It lies on the northern banks of the Manimala River, in a land-locked region surrounded by irrigating canals and rivers.
-It is the largest town in the district, and is a major financial, educational, healthcare, cultural, and commercial centre in central Travancore.
-It is also called The Healthcare City & Banking Capital Of Kerala.
-Thiruvalla Taluk has a land area Of 154 km2.
+It is the largest town in the district, and is a major financial, educational, healthcare and commercial centre in central Travancore.
+It is also called the healthcare city & banking capital of Kerala.
+Thiruvalla taluk has a land area of 154 km2.

 Etymology

 There are two theories as to the origin of the name "Thiruvalla".

 According to tradition, the name Thiruvalla comes from the word "Valla Vaay", named after the river Manimala which used to be known as Vallayār.
 Before the development of proper roads, Thiruvalla developed at the mouth of the Vallayār, and connected various places through waterways, and hence was known as Valla vāy (with the word vāy meaning 'mouth of a river' in old Malayalam).
 Later, the Malayalam Prefix "Thiru" (used to signify something revered) was added, and thus became "Thiruvalla".

 The second theory comes from the 10th-century Sanskrit work "śrīvallabha kṣētra māhātmyaṁ" (श्रीवल्लभ क्षेत्र माहात्म्यम्).
 It states that the name comes from one of the major temples in the town – the Sreevallabha Temple.
 The name Thiruvalla hence comes from the word "śrīvallabhapuraṁ", meaning "the town of Vallabha".